 Microaggressions (defined by psychologist Derald W. Sue as “The everyday slights, indignities, put downs and insults that people of colour, women, LGBT populations or those who are marginalized experiences in their day-to-day interactions with people") have transitioned from the office into our homes.
 Now that our work colleagues have a window into our personal lives from seeing us dressed less formally, to catching a glimpse of family members in the background of our video calls, to seeing some our home furnishings, not only do they have new ‘material’ for their microaggressions, but they are now able to direct them towards us virtually - whether it’s during an online meeting or on a direct messaging platform such as Slack.

-It can range from comments about our more relaxed home attire, to derogatory observations about a part of our home which is in camera view, or those team ice breaker games that bother us, such as ‘guess the baby picture’ when you’re the only Black person in the team.
-Even though these ‘slights’ happen virtually and not in person, thy still hurt, and, in some ways, it can feel worse because it’s happening within our home, which is meant to be our safe space, our sanctuary.
+It can range from comments about our more relaxed home attire, to derogatory observations about a part of our home which is in camera view, or those team ice breaker games that exclude us, such as ‘guess the baby picture’ when you’re the only Black person in the team.
+Even though these ‘slights’ happen virtually and not in person, they still hurt, and, in some ways, it can feel worse because it’s happening within our home, which is meant to be our safe space, our sanctuary.

 With the lines blurring between our home lives and professional lives, the need for us to code-switch - adapting the way we speak, behave and aspects our appearance to distance ourselves from harmful racialised stereotypes and to appear more professional - has only evolved in the remote working world.

 The removal of physical boundaries between our home and work life means it’s no longer easy for us to tuck away certain elements of our blackness anymore and with our work colleagues having a front row seat in our personal living spaces, we’re having to be extra careful about the aspects of our lives we decide to display and how we choose to show up in order to prevent further marginalisation.